divadnauj-GB/stereo_vision_core/README.md

 ### 2. Run the simulation

 There are two ways of simulating the accelerator.
 The first one simulates the original RTL description from the VHDL design files.
-The second option automatically converts the VHDL design into one RTL design file in Verilog using Yosys-ghdl plugging for Yosys (we created this [script](https://github.com/divadnauj-GB/stereo_vision_core/blob/main/scripts/yosys_ghdl.sh) for that purpose); this new verilog file is then simulated using the same evaluation test-bench.
+The second option automatically converts the VHDL design into one RTL design file in Verilog using Yosys-ghdl plugging for Yosys (we created this [script](https://github.com/divadnauj-GB/stereo_vision_core/blob/main/scripts/yosys_ghdl.sh) for that purpose); this new Verilog file is then simulated using the same evaluation test-bench.

 For VHDL simulation, you need to execute the script [run_stereo_simulation.py](https://github.com/divadnauj-GB/stereo_vision_core/blob/main/run_stereo_simulation.py)